Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 where $\kappa\coloneqq4\sqrt{2\pi G}$ is Einstein's gravitational constant.
 After the rescaling, $\check\colfac_i$ and $\check\kinfac_i$ have the same mass dimensions, and we can write

 The parameterization~\eqref{eq:YM_amplitudes_parameterization} and the corresponding kinematic numerators are evidently not unique.
-CK duality is the existence of a choice\footnote{which turns out to be still non-unique} such that~\cite{Bern:2008qj,Bern:2010ue} \begin{enumerate}[(i)]\itemsep-2pt \item whenever anti-symmetry of the gauge Lie algebra structure constants or invariance of the Killing form imply that $\colfac_i+\colfac_j=0$ for two graphs $i,j\in\Gamma_{n,L}$, then $\kinfac_i+\kinfac_j=0$; \item whenever the Jacobi identity of the gauge Lie algebra implies that $\colfac_i+\colfac_j+\colfac_k=0$ for graphs $i,j,k\in\Gamma_{n,L}$, then $\kinfac_i+\kinfac_j+\kinfac_k=0$. \end{enumerate} This has been shown to hold in the case of Yang--Mills theory tree amplitudes (i.e.\ $L=0$) from a number of different perspectives~\cite{BjerrumBohr:2010hn,BjerrumBohr:2009rd,Stieberger:2009hq,Mafra:2011kj,Broedel:2013tta,Du:2016tbc,Mizera:2019blq,Reiterer:2019dys}; see also~\cite{Bern:2019prr,Borsten:2020bgv} and references therein for other approaches and generalizations to a growing set of diverse gauge theories.
+CK duality is the existence of a choice\footnote{which is non-unique} such that~\cite{Bern:2008qj,Bern:2010ue} \begin{enumerate}[label=(\roman*)]\itemsep-2pt \item whenever anti-symmetry of the gauge Lie algebra structure constants or invariance of the Killing form imply that $\colfac_i+\colfac_j=0$ for two graphs $i,j\in\Gamma_{n,L}$, then $\kinfac_i+\kinfac_j=0$; \item whenever the Jacobi identity of the gauge Lie algebra implies that $\colfac_i+\colfac_j+\colfac_k=0$ for graphs $i,j,k\in\Gamma_{n,L}$, then $\kinfac_i+\kinfac_j+\kinfac_k=0$. \end{enumerate} This has been shown to hold in the case of Yang--Mills theory tree amplitudes (i.e.\ $L=0$) from a number of different perspectives~\cite{BjerrumBohr:2010hn,BjerrumBohr:2009rd,Stieberger:2009hq,Mafra:2011kj,Broedel:2013tta,Du:2016tbc,Mizera:2019blq,Reiterer:2019dys}; see also~\cite{Bern:2019prr,Borsten:2020bgv} and references therein for other approaches and generalizations to a growing set of diverse gauge theories.
+There is, however, also evidence that CK duality must be generalized in order for it to extend to the loop level, see e.g.~\cite{Bern:2015ooa}.